historical-theology/theological-dots/README.md

 ```

 ## System Configruation
 This is my *personal* system configuration information that does not belong in dotfiles.
-Others might appreciate having a short checklist, especially for what is important to add to /etc/rc.conf for a desktop system.
+Others might appreciate having a short checklist, especially for what is important to add to /etc/rc.conf for a desktop FreeBSD installation.

 #### /etc/rc.conf
 ```